A quick guide on In-game known issues and How to deal with them

 One-Turn desync after a Charge Move

-- Issue description: Starting from Game version 0.241.0/1.127 an extra 1-turn pause may affect gameplay for a Competitor after a Pokémon is sent into battle, either due to a swap or a faint, which causes the game to not respond during that short span of time.
-Therefore, desync can still happen at this moment but on fewer occasions (see additional notes for some examples).
+- Issue description: Starting from Game version 0.241.0/1.127, synchronization is established again when the battle re-starts after a Charge Move or a Force Swap.
+In these two occasions, an extra 1-turn pause may affect gameplay for a Competitor after a Pokémon is sent into battle due to a faint (Force Swap) or after a Charge Move.
+The game will not respond during that short span of time.
+Therefore, desync can still happen at this moment but on fewer occasions (see additional notes for further insight).

 - Official Arena Stance: One-turn desync and their related unresponsiveness happening during the game cannot be grounds for a rematch as with other current state of the game issues.

 - Official Arena Stance for Late-Game Scenarios: Late-game events of this issue where the one-turn desync causes a Competitor that would win the Charge Move Priority (CMP) not to launch a Charge Attack that would undoubtedly faint the last Pokémon in the opposing team may be grounds for a rematch.
-Attack (ATK) base stats of both involved species must be different and no hidden information such as IVs can be requested to Competitors.
+Attack (ATK) stat ranges of both involved species must not cross each other, as no hidden information such as IVs can be requested to Competitors.

 Don’t get deceived!